aboussofara/testing-microservices-workshop/README.md

 * Stop the running docker-compose by `cmd + c` or `ctrl + c`.
 Make sure the services are not running by navigating to: `http://localhost:9083` and see it does not load in browser.
-* Run the integration tests: `npm run integration`
+* Run the service tests: `npm run service-test`
 * See it fail because it can not connect to `...connect ECONNREFUSED 127.0.0.1:9082`
-* Take a look at the `test.integration.js` file.
+* Take a look at the `test.service.js` file.
 Notice how we are making a mock for the catalogue on 9081 but we have not created a mock for review.
-Try to do the same thing for review and make the integration test pass without any dependent service running.
+Try to do the same thing for review and make the service test pass without any dependent service running.